-You do not need to find the money to pay this up front.
-You will be able to apply for a non-means-tested loan to cover tuition fees and more information about this is in Government support
+You do not need to find the money to pay for your fees upfront.
+Provided you are new to higher education, you can apply for a non-means-tested loan to cover tuition fees; more information about this is in our government support section

-See Government support for details
+See government support for details.

-See University support for details.
+See university support for details.

-You will be automatically assessed for eligibility and providing you undertake a household income assessment through Student Finance England, you do not need to apply for NSP funding directly.
-You will be contacted to confirm the award and asked to make a choice about how you would like the award to be paid.
-If you are taking a cash award you will be asked to provide your bank details via an online form.
+Using the information they send to us we will then make an automatic non-repayable award to you if you are eligible.
+You will be contacted to confirm the award and asked to make a choice on how you would like it to be paid.
+If you are taking a cash award you will be asked to provide your bank details via the Portal.

-A graduate starting as a newly qualified teacher may earn £21,500, so they would make repayments of 9% of £500 (the amount above £21,000), which is £45 over the year or just under £4 per month.
+A graduate starting as a newly qualified teacher can earn around £22,000.
+This is £1,000 above the current repayment threshold.
+They would make repayments of 9% of this £1,000 only.
+This is the equivalent of £90 over the year or about £7.50 per month.
 The monthly repayment would increase to £30 on a salary of £25,000; and £68 on £30,000.

-The repayments will normally be deducted automatically from your pay packet through the tax system provided you are earning enough.
+The repayments will normally be deducted automatically from your pay packet through the tax system (provided you are earning enough).

 Interest on your loan will be charged at inflation (based on the RPI) plus 3% while you are studying, and up until the April after you leave university.